 Sun Point Nature Trail

 This trail is called sun point for a reason!
 There’s not much shade or tree coverage on the trail so the sun is shining down for most of the day.
 The view you get once you reach the lake is absolutely gorgeous!
-You’ll see St. Mary Lake surrounded by the beautiful mountains.
+You’ll see St. Mary Lake surrounded by beautiful mountains.
 It makes for the perfect place to enjoy the sunset and watch as the sun beams across the lake and through the mountains!
 However, because of the location and how the viewpoint sits, it tends to be a pretty windy location so it may not be the best location for you to say your vows if you don’t want to talk at the top of your lungs.

 Distance: 1.7 miles out and back